The Good Doctor

 It was not just the Howard Johnson takeout counter I remember with fondness but the Irish waitress who worked there daily, never missing a shift.
 Neat and polite she was exemplary in her job, friendly and welcoming, beloved by all.
 She uttered two words the moment before each patron stepped up to place their order.
 Briskly wiping down the spotless counter, she would smile warmly and call out, “Now….NEXT!”
 Always the same two words delivered with grace and confidence.
 I grew to love this phrase and her lilting Irish accent, a badge of efficiency and never ending optimism.

 One morning, I noticed the line was almost double in size.
 I heard murmurs among the waiting customers and sensed a definite feeling of dissent in the air.
 The Irish waitress was nowhere to be seen.
 In her place was a short and stout woman with a tuft of orange hair which she had carelessly bobby-pinned into a frenzied bun.
 Heavy streaks of rouge framed her face and two dangling earrings one in the shape of a fork and the other a knife adorned her earlobes.
 An endearing overbite added to an expression of confusion though her demeanor was kind and friendly.
 A thick smear of tangerine lipstick framed her mouth which sported a perpetual grin as if she were having the time of her life rather than working.
 She suddenly held up in each hand, two plates of eggs then called out loudly, “Who ordered the fried eggs?”
 A stern looking older woman, dressed impeccably, immediately stepped up.
 She called to mind the old school description of “ladies who lunch” though this time it was breakfast.
 “I ordered eggs but specifically asked they be cooked over-easy.
 Which ones are mine?”
 The waitress stared intently, furiously studying the two plates before her.
-Then taking her index and middle finger placed them atop the eggs on one of the plates and pressed down gingerly.
+Then taking her bare index and middle finger, placed them atop the eggs on one of the plates and pressed down gingerly.
 TWICE.
 Smiling in relief she looked up and reassured, “These are definitely over-easy, guess they are yours…” I watched the older woman’s expression as she attempted to digest what she had just witnessed.
 Firing back at the waitress she asked “You expect me to eat those eggs after you just put your fingers on them?”
 Needless to say we never saw the new waitress again and breathed a sigh of relief when the Irish waitress returned the following day.

 Last month I returned to the Chanin Building for a visit.
 As I walked through that beautiful lobby, ghosts of the past amiably welcomed me home.
 My beloved breakfast haven that once pulsated with life like the entire chain of now shuttered Howard Johnson restaurants, is now a distant memory.
 A bygone era.
 I sometimes recall the Irish waitress whose work ethic and demeanor I so admired and wonder with some regret why I never asked her name.
 Besides fond memories of those takeout counter days she also left me with two words I will never forget, “Now…Next!” which I sometimes use in her honor while serving dinner to my family.